onderonur/next-shopper/README.md

 npm run dev
 ```

-and it will start at `http://localhost:3000`.
+and it will start on `http://localhost:3000`.

 ## 🚀 Build